Skip to main content

 All of these arise from the same construction: hash functions + Bernoulli trials.
 We prove they’re all space-optimal for their respective problems and show how to systematically derive new structures.

-Paper 4: Bernoulli Sets (paper4-bernoulli-sets)
+Paper 4: Bernoulli sets (paper)

-Practical impact: This gives you principled ways to build systems that trade space for accuracy while maintaining statistical guarantees.
+This gives you principled ways to build systems that trade space for accuracy while maintaining statistical guarantees.

 1. Composable abstractions with clear error semantics